Andry Rajoelina: Resolution of the political conflict

-On 19 March 2009, SADC announced it did not recognize the new government.
-The African Union described the events as a coup d'état and suspended Madagascar and threatened sanctions if the constitutional government had not been restored within six months.
+On 19 March 2009, the SADC announced it did not recognize the new government.
+The African Union described the events as a coup d'état and suspended Madagascar and threatened sanctions if the constitutional government was not restored within six months.
 The United States, Madagascar's largest bilateral donor and provider of humanitarian aid, also refused to acknowledge the Rajoelina administration, and ordered all nonessential embassy employees to leave the Island.
 Madagascar was removed from the list of beneficiaries of the African Growth and Opportunity Act (AGOA).
 In May 2009, the IMF also froze its aid to Madagascar.
 The UN responded to the power transfer by freezing 600 million euros in planned aid.
-The international community maintained that Rajoelina's legitimacy was conditional to free and fair elections.
+Some analysts maintained that Rajoelina's legitimacy was conditional to free and fair elections.

-In August 2009, the historic Presidents of Madagascar (Rajoelina, Ravalomanana, Ratsiraka & Zafy) signed the Maputo Accords, which provided guidelines for a period of consensual political transition.
-In 11 October 2009, Andry Rajoelina appointed Eugene Malganza as Prime Minister.
+In August 2009, the living historic Presidents of Madagascar (Rajoelina, Ravalomanana, Ratsiraka & Zafy) signed the Maputo Accords, which established guidelines for a period of consensual political transition.
+On 11 October 2009, Andry Rajoelina appointed Eugene Malganza as Prime Minister.
 Further guidelines were defined during the Addis Ababa reunion to split the presidential power with 2 co-presidents.
 The Malagasy former presidents were authorized to return to the Island, and Rajoelina named a new Prime Minister.

 In November 2010, a constitutional referendum resulted in the adoption of the state's fourth constitution with 73% in favor and a voter turnout of 52.6%.
-One change made by the new constitution was to lower the minimum age for presidential candidates from 40 to 35, making Rajoelina eligible to eventually stand in presidential elections.
-The new constitution mandated the leader of the High Transitional Authority – the position held by Rajoelina – be kept as interim president until an election could take place, and required presidential candidates to have lived in Madagascar for at least six months prior to the elections, effectively barring Ravalomanana and other opposition leaders living in exile from running in the next election.
+One change made by the new constitution was to lower the minimum age for presidential candidates from 40 to 35, rendering the 36 year-old Rajoelina eligible for presidential candidacy.
+The new constitution mandated the leader of the High Transitional Authority – the position held by Rajoelina – be kept as interim president until an election could take place, and required presidential candidates to have lived in Madagascar for at least six months prior to the elections, effectively barring Ravalomanana and other opposition leaders living in exile in South Africa from running in the next election.